Dennis Nilsen: Army service

 Following two years of service in Osnabrück, Nilsen returned to Aldershot, where he passed his official catering exam before being deployed to serve as a cook for the British Army in Norway.
 In 1967, he was deployed to the State of Aden (formerly Aden Colony, now part of Yemen), where he again served as a cook at the Al Mansoura Prison.
 This posting was more dangerous than his previous postings in West Germany or Norway, and Nilsen later recalled his regiment losing several men, often in ambushes en route to the army barracks.
-Nilsen was kidnapped by an Arab taxi driver, who beat him unconscious and placed him in the boot of his car.
-Upon being dragged out of the boot, Nilsen grabbed a jack-handle and knocked the taxi driver to the ground before beating him unconscious.
+Nilsen himself was kidnapped by an Arab taxi driver, who beat him unconscious and placed him in the boot of his car.
+Upon being dragged out of the boot, Nilsen grabbed a jack handle and knocked the taxi driver to the ground before beating him unconscious.
 He then locked the man in the boot of the taxi.

 Unlike his previous postings, Nilsen had his own room while stationed in Aden.
 This afforded him the privacy to masturbate without discovery.
 His developed fantasies of sex with an unresistant or deceased partner unfulfilled, Nilsen compensated by imagining sexual encounters with an unconscious body as he masturbated while looking at his own prone, nude body in a mirror.
 On one occasion, Nilsen discovered that, by using a free-standing mirror, he could create an effect whereby if positioning the mirror so his head was out of view, he could visualise himself engaged in a sexual act with another man.
 To Nilsen, this ruse created the ideal circumstance in which he could visually "split" his personality: in these masturbatory fantasies, Nilsen alternately envisaged himself as being both the domineering and the passive partner.
 These fantasies gradually evolved to incorporate his own near-death experience with the Arab taxi driver; the dead bodies he had seen in Aden; and imagery within a 19th-century oil painting entitled The Raft of the Medusa, which depicts an old man holding the limp, nude body of a dead youth as he sits aside the dismembered body of another young male.
 In Nilsen's most vividly recalled fantasy, a slender, attractive young blond soldier who had been recently killed in battle is dominated by a faceless "dirty, grey-haired old man" who washed this body before engaging in intercourse with the spreadeagled corpse.